radovanmoncek/blase_revisited/README.md

-# bot
+### blase bot
-A Discord music bot created using JDA
+A revisited version of the abbandoned Blase bot project realised using the C programming language.